Off Campus Events

 - Go eat at Miyanoya Soba Shop near Mt.
 Hakkai-san shrine and have Sansai Tempura (Mountain vegetables in tempura) Sansai Moriawase (specially prepared and raw mountain vegetables) and soba (buckwheat noodles that you eat cold).

 - Have a Barbeque party at Park Hotel, at the foot of Mount Hakkai.
 Call ahead and order the BBQ set for the number in your party – take your own drinks.
+Or do the same at Cycling Terminal 3K from campus

 - Take the train to Ojiya and walk 1K to the Carp hatchery (go right out of the station).
 Ojiya is very famous for its carp, and this is a “real” place that raises them.
 For a more extravagant presentation go by car (or bus) to the center of town and to the large Carp Center.